-The Summer Undergraduate Research Symposium will be held Thursday, Aug.
+The Summer Undergraduate Research Symposium for 2018 will be held Thursday, Aug.
 2, 2018.
 Details, including registration and schedule, will be posted in Spring 2018.

-9 to 10 a.m.: Keynote seminar: “Hepatitis C: Translating Immunology into Public Health” – presented by Eleanor M.P.
-Wilson, MHS, MD, Assistant Professor, Department of Medicine, Institute of Human Virology, University of Maryland School of Medicine
+The keynote from the 2017 Symposium was “Hepatitis C: Translating Immunology into Public Health” – presented by Eleanor M.P.
+Wilson, MHS, MD, Assistant Professor, Department of Medicine, Institute of Human Virology, University of Maryland School of Medicine.

 Title of Presentation

 Jack Jones, SURIP, Penn State College of Medicine; Jane Smith, Dept of Kinesiology, Penn State College of Health and Human Development; and John Doe, Dept of Surgery, Penn State College of Medicine.